Tattomoosa/mattotousa.dev/content/projects/chess4x/index.md

 date = 2021-08-01
 start_date = 2021-06-01
 [taxonomies]
+languages=["C#", "Unity3d"]
+[extra]
+lead="Your favorite characters from the international smash hit Chess are back!"
 +++

-_Your favorite characters from the international smash hit Chess are back!_

 The idea here is that it's a take on Chess with inspiration from 4X games.
 I had a couple ideas that were fun to explore, but it's been sitting unfinished for a while now.

 The gist of it was that every turn your king makes one pawn, and by arranging those pawns into the shapes another piece moves by you can transform those pawns into a knight, bishop, or rook.

 It's simpler than it sounds, hopefully a little easier to grok with pictures.